mattcaron/misc_notes/retrocomputing/position_paper.md

 ### Rationale

-Anything not covered above is run on Linux under emulation, as they are designed to be run under a real OS and whatnot.
+Anything not covered above is run on Linux under emulation, as they are designed to be run under a real OS and whatnot, so the latency won't be a huge issue, as everything now is better than what they had back in the day..